peterbourgon/peter-bourgon-org/src/blog/2020-09-14-siv-is-unsound.md

 - SIV asserts a specific definition of "identity"
 - It's rational, consistent, and useful, especially for tools
-- But software ecosystems already define "identity" — and the two are incompatible
+- But software ecosystems already define "identity" — and the definitions are incompatible
 - The costs of this redefinition are much higher than claimed
 - The benefits of this redefinition are much lower than claimed
 - SIV is ultimately harmful, artificially limiting participation in the ecosystem